There are two mechanisms that can cause a solid white coat in dogs.

 These dogs express traits that cause a lack of working pigment cells in some areas of their coat.

 And with the help of some unknown modifiers, these white markings can get so large that they cover the whole dog.
-This is what happens in dogs with a truly white coat.
+This is what happens in dogs with a white coat that truly lacks pigment.

 The most common things that can cause a lot of white are piebald spotting and untestable whitehead spotting.